jaspock/me/docs/materials/transformers/en/speech.md

 </div>

-!!! danger "Caution: Page Under Review"
-    This page has not been fully reviewed and may contain errors or inaccuracies.
-Use the information here at your own discretion and risk.

-Speech recognition and generation systems have a long history, but in recent years, deep learning-based systems have significantly outperformed traditional systems.
+Speech recognition and synthesis systems have a long history, but in recent years, deep learning-based systems have significantly outperformed traditional systems.
 Classic systems were typically composed of multiple stages, each designed separately.
 In contrast, neural network-based systems are often *end-to-end*, where the input is the speech signal, and the output is text, for example.

 {%
-   include-markdown "../assets/mds/texts.md"
+   include-markdown "./assets/mds/texts.md"
    start="<!--nota-inicial-start-->"
    end="<!--nota-inicial-end-->"
 %}